emqx/cloud-docs/en_US/connect_to_deployments/golang_sdk.md

     }
     ```

-## Connect
+## Connection

-Please pay attention that the port is not 1883 or 8883 if you choose the Basic package, make sure you get the right port.
-And you must add the authentication on [Authentication & ACL](../deployments/auth.md) in advance.
+>Please find the relevant address and port information in the [Deployment Overview](../deployments/view_deployment.md) of the Console.
+Please note that if it is the basic edition, the port is not 1883 or 8883, please confirm the port.

 ### Connection settings